 Candidates who are not admitted to Advanced Standing usually can be automatically considered for the Regular 60-credit program.
 Additionally, in order for students to fully engage in the curriculum, at least 1 year of previous full-time paid social work-related experience is recommended.

 Applicants who have received their Bachelor’s degree from an accredited institution and have a GPA at or above 3.0 in all academic endeavors are eligible to apply for the regular standing MSW program.
-If your past academic performance does not meet one or more of the GPA standards for admission to the 60-credit hour program, then you must complete the Petition for Exceptional Consideration, in addition to the other application components described below.
+If your past academic performance does not meet one or more of the GPA standards for admission to the 60-credit hour program, then you must complete the Petition for Exceptional Consideration, (at the bottom of this page) in addition to the other application components described below.

 How to Apply